 Zhang, Di, Wei Liu, Qian Tan, Jingdan Chen, Hang Yan, Yuliang Yan, Jiatong Li, et al. 2024.

-“Chemllm: A chemical large language model.” arXiv Preprint.
+“Chemllm: A chemical large language model.” arXiv.

 https://doi.org/10.48550/arXiv.2402.06852.